chiaolynn/Data-Analytics-Portfolio/README.md

 # Portfolio

-This repository contains the analysis and visualizations I have done using R, Python, and Tableau.
+This repository contains works(analysis, visualizations, etc.) I have completed using R, Python, and Tableau.